How we got the Bible

 "Jude, a bondservant of Jesus Christ, and brother of James" – Jude 1:1

 James lead the church in Jerusalem alongside Peter.
 This James, with Peter and John, were the ones who gave Paul the right hand of apostolic fellowship (Galatians 2:9).
-But this is not the James we know from the gospels.
-That James was the first of the apostles to be martyred by King Herod in roughly 45AD (see Acts 12:2).
+But this is not the James we know from the gospels (John's brother), who was martyred some years earlier by King Herod (see Acts 12:2).
 The James in question here, was the half-brother of Jesus.
-We know for certain that he was an apostle and key leader in Jerusalem.
-But Acts 1:14 tells us of Jesus' brothers who were apostles, which means that there were at lease two of them.
+Paul called him an apostle (Galatians 1:19), and Acts shows him to be a key leader in Jerusalem.
+But Acts 1:14 tells us that Jesus' brothers (plural) were apostles, which means that at lease two of His brothers were.
 We also know the names of His half-brothers.
-One was indeed called James and another, Jude or Judas (they are spelled the same in Greek).
+One was called James and another, Jude or Judas (they are spelled the same in Greek).

 “Is this not the carpenter's son?
 Is not His mother called Mary?
 And His brothers James, Joses, Simon, and Judas?" – Mark 6:3

-The early church therefore adopted this letter as New Testament scripture because this Jude was both an apostle and Jesus' brother.
+The early church therefore adopted this letter as New Testament scripture because this Jude was a known apostle and half-brother to Jesus.

 THE NEW TESTAMENT APOSTOLIC TEXT